zydou/arti/doc/dev/notes/memory-limit.md

     decrement participation_clones
     if zero, forget the participant (subtracting its PRecord.used from TrackerInner_used)

-  // gives you another view of the same particant impl Clone for Participation {
+  // gives you another view of the same participant impl Clone for Participation {
     // clone's local_quota is set to 0.

   impl MemoryQuotaTracker {
-    // claim will fail until a Partciipant is added
+    // claim will fail until a Participant is added
     //
     // Right now, parent can't be changed after construction of an Account,
     // so circular accounts are impossible.
     // But, we might choose to support that in the future.
 Circular accounts parent relationships
-    // would need just a little care in the reclamation loop to avoid inifitely looping,
+    // would need just a little care in the reclamation loop to avoid infinitely looping,
     // but aren't inherently unsupportable.
     pub fn new_account(&Arc<self>, parent: Option<AccountId>) -> Account {